Effects of the measurement power on states discrimination and dynamics in a circuit-QED experiment: Effect of photon number on dressed qubit dynamics

 As can be observed in Fig.~\ref{powerdepeven}, $\Gamma_{\uparrow}$ (red symbols) and $\Gamma_{\downarrow}$ (blue symbols) depend both on photon number and on $f_A$.
 Consider first the dependence of the relaxation rate at vanishing photon number $\Gamma_{\downarrow}(0)$.
 As $f_A$ approaches $f_r$, $\Gamma_{\downarrow}(0)$ increases considerably, indicating that the emission of photons to the cavity plays an important role.
 The excitation rate at $\overline{n}_g=0$ shows a similar increase close to $f_r,$ which indicates that the cavity temperature is sufficiently high to excite the Andreev states in a reverse process.
 In addition, there is no symmetry between negative and positive detuning: $\Gamma_{\downarrow}(0)$ is much larger when $f_A>f_r$ than at $f_A<f_r$.

 As far as the photon number dependence is concerned, one observes for several contacts a strong increase of the rates at intermediate (for $f_A=7.12$, 7.47 and 8.2~GHz) or large ($f_A=9.2,$ 10 and 10.48~GHz) photon number.
 This cannot be reproduced by the theory of Section \ref{Rates renormalization}, except perhaps if one assumed the existence of broad environmental modes at some frequencies.
-We suspect that transitions involving other Andreev states or an effect of the JPC pump tone could play a role, but there is no strong argument in favor or against these explanations.
+We suspect that transitions involving other Andreev states or an effect of the JPC pump tone could play a role.
 In the following discussion, we focus on what happens at smaller photon numbers.
 The overall tendency is that $\Gamma_{\downarrow}$ decreases with $\overline{n}$, particularly when the detuning with the cavity is smaller.
 No systematic is observed for $\Gamma_{\uparrow}$.
 Solid lines correspond to theoretical dependencies following the rates renormalization theory presented in Section \ref{Rates renormalization}.
 In this comparison, we neglected the slight dependence of $g$ with $f_A$.
 The prefactors for the various contributions to the rates were adjusted to account at best for the overall dependencies, in particular at low photon number.
 The rapid decay of the relaxation rate at low $\overline{n}_e$ and its increase at small detuning reveal the dominant contribution of the Purcell effect.
 An additional contribution of dressed relaxation is needed to account for the variations at large $\overline{n}_e$.
-We found that the other terms (dephasing-induced, excitation-induced or thermal-photon-induced relaxation) have no significant contribution.
+We found that the other terms (dephasing-induced, excitation-induced or cavity-excitation-induced relaxation) have no significant contribution.

 As for the excitation rate, one needs to consider the thermal photons in the cavity that, like in Purcell effect, account for its decaying behavior with $\overline{n}_e$ when $f_A \approx f_r.$ The opposite behaviour observed far from $f_r$ when $f_A < f_r $ (see for example $f_A=6.33$ and $7.12$~GHz) reveals a contribution of the dressed dephasing $\Gamma_{\uparrow}^{\sigma_z}.$